michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0024.md

 - v: transport commercially as cargo
 - v: load with goods for transportation
 ### Family
-freight: freightage, freighted, freighter, freighting, freights+;freightage: freightages;freighter: freighters
+- freight: freightage, freighted, freighter, freighting, freights+
+- freightage: freightages
+- freighter: freighters
 ### Examples
 - She started her own company as a freight broker.
 - Or consider, for example, the small passenger and freight airline called Warbelow’s Air, based here in Fairbanks in east-central Alaska.